Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 - Check that the mechanic is ASE certified.

-- Read online reviews from previous customers.
+- Read online reviews from previous customers, looking for an overall high rating.

 What certifications should I look for?